rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   Of all the main historical positions in philosophy,
 >   the logical positivists and logical empiricists came closest to the insights
 >   we have urged.
 Over-reactions to their errors have led metaphysicians over
->   the past few decades into widespread unscientiﬁc and even anti-scientific
+>   the past few decades into widespread unscientific and even anti-scientific
 >   intellectual waters.
 We urge them to come back and rejoin the great epistemic
 >   enterprise of modern civilization. [^Ladyman2007p310]